syncfusion/blazor-docs/src/schedule/scheduler/editor-template.md

 ## Customizing event editor using template

 The event editor window can be customized by making use of the `EditorTemplate` option.
-Each field defined within template should contain the **e-field** class, so as to allow the processing of those field values internally.
+Each field defined within template must use two way binding for the `Value` property of the components used within the template to perform CRUD actions.

 ```csharp
 @using Syncfusion.Blazor.Schedule